qkzk/fm/development.md

 - [x] FIX: after rename selection is lost
 - [x] FIX: rename shouldn't overwrite existing file
 - [x] Integrate Ueberzug-rs in src.
 Wasn't maintened anymore.
+- [ ] share a common ueberzug instance for all image drawing
+  - [x] simplified ueberzug commands build
+  - [ ] where to attach it ?
+  - [ ] how to call it
 - [ ] refactor disk_space without using internal_settings.disks.collect.
 Make this attr private.
 - [ ] BUG: Camera folder crash.
 Can't reproduce
 - [ ] opening a video and focus is sticked to second pane : can't reproduce